-With awe-inspiring landscapes, fun activities and friendly locals, it's little wonder everyone loves these New Zealand spots.
+Discover more of Aotearoa in some of New Zealand's best destinations.
+With awe-inspiring landscapes, exciting activities, and friendly people, it's little wonder everyone loves these prime spots.

 From jaw-dropping mountains and crystal clear waters to Māori culture and geothermal valleys, these are the best places to visit the wonders that make New Zealand so popular.

 Famously described by Rudyard Kipling as the 'eighth wonder of the world', Milford Sound is where plunging cliffs and raging waterfalls meet cold dark waters.
 Breathtaking in any weather, you can see why it is one of the best places in New Zealand.
 Explore

 Milford Sound on a coach and cruise tour, go kayaking, or lace up your walking shoes and tackle some of the area's stunning tracks.

 Best known for its geothermal wonders and powerful Māori culture, Rotorua has welcomed visitors for decades.
 With attractions and experiences for everyone from adventure-seekers to those just looking to relax and unwind.
 Crystal-clear streams, magical forests, epic biking trails and thermal mud pools, Rotorua has it all.